Why travellers prefer Blue Cross

 Thanks to the tiny house revolution of the past few years, there are tons of awesome tiny houses and bunkies to rent all over Newfoundland’s east coast that offer amazing views and a cozy place to spend a few days.
 Often located in spots that are near-impossible to find accommodations in high season, you’re likely to find these adorable accommodations at favourable rates.
 Plus, if you love to hike and a little bit of wind and rain doesn’t put you off, you’ll be able to explore some of this province’s most beautiful routes and have them pretty much to yourself.

-Now we’re entering nesting season, why not expand your comfort food repertoire or polish up your baking skills?
+Why not expand your recipes repertoire or polish up your baking skills?
 There are tons of fun spots in pretty much every major city in Canada that offer cooking classes, as well as social cooking events over weekends, that specialize in all kinds of cuisines.
 Once you’ve done the class, spend the rest of your city break exploring wonderful restaurants and cafes in the name of research!
 Another great way to explore any city’s foodie culture is to sign up for a food tour.

 Ensure that your fall travel plans are fully protected by purchasing travel insurance before you go.